Installation

 The KIWI NG community descriptions project:

-There is a GitHub project hosting example appliance descriptions to be used with the next generation KIWI NG.
-Contributions from the community makes up the contents of this repository and users who need an example for a specific use case and distribution can clone the project as follows:
+There is a GitHub project hosting example appliance descriptions to be used with the next-generation KIWI NG.
+Contributions from the community make up the contents of this repository, and users who need an example for a specific use case and distribution can clone the project as follows:

 $ git clone https://github.com/OSInside/kiwi-descriptions